gvernard/SLED_api/README.md

 2. Note that you can restore the database in its original form at any time using the two commands from step 3 above.

-3. Note that you can restore the files (lens mugshots, imaging data, etc) by downloading the data from [this link]() and copying them at the same path in your system as before.
-You could also make your own backup.
+3. Note that you can restore the files (lens mugshots, imaging data, etc) by downloading again the data from [this link]() and copying them at the same **<init_SLED>** path in your system as before.
+You could also restore your own previsouly made backup.

 4. Once happy with your changes, submit a pull request.